microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestoragecontainer-list-permissions.md

 Enumerate permissions for an existing fileStorageContainer.

-The application calling this API must have permision to enumerate permissions for fileStorageContainers of the respective container type.
+The application calling this API must have permision to enumerate permissions for fileStorageContainers for the respective container type.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).